 SLO-driven architecture diagram showing reliability metrics integrated from design to deployment

-Let’s talk about something fundamental, something often relegated to the last minute, but which, when embraced early, can elevate the craft of software engineering from mere coding to true engineering excellence.
-I’m speaking of Service Level Objectives (SLOs) and Service Level Indicators (SLIs).
+Reliability planning is most effective when it starts during design, not shortly before release.
+This post focuses on how Service Level Objectives (SLOs) and Service Level Indicators (SLIs) can be used early in the SDLC to guide architecture and delivery choices.
 Remind me what they are again SLI - Service Level Indicator A quantitative metric for a service’s performance, as experienced by the user of the service.
 It is a measure of a property of the service that is a good proxy for your user experience. ...

 Site Reliability Engineering